-Most cars and motor homes derive their power from a 12-volt battery.
+Most cars and motor homes derive their power from battery.

-The flow is in one direction only, hence the name direct current.
+The current flow is in one direction only, hence the name direct current.

-The ability to provide direct current power is inherent to the nature of batteries.
+The ability to provide direct current power is inherent to the nature of battery.

-Direct current is very useful, but batteries can generally only provide relatively low-voltage DC power.
+Direct current is very useful, but battery can only provide relatively low-voltage DC power.

 Many devices need more power to function properly than DC can provide.

-AC power works well at high voltages, and can be “stepped up” in voltage by a transformer more easily than direct current can.
+AC power works very well at high voltages, and can be “stepped up” in voltage by a transformer more easily than DC power can.